Supplements we use

 We also live with low-grade stress, working long hours in cramped offices breathing poor recycled air and being exposed to shitty artificial light (LED-lights are the worst, as they flicker at 60 Hz).
 And while we commute, we inhale polluted air and then we absorb xenoestrogens and other endocrine disruptors from bottled water, plastic containers, soaps, toothpaste and even from our deodorant and worthless skin creams.
 And on top of that, a lot of us have trouble sleeping or actually getting quality sleep.

 Some of these problems can be remedied by doing some hard-cut lifestyle modifications.
 Still, there are stuff that are out of our control unless we want to spend our lives cut off from civilization.
 However, we can control what we eat.
 And supplements can help, as the majority of them are meant to supplement your diet.
 But before we look at the foundation, we need to separate food and nutritional supplements from sports supplements.
-While omega-3’s and Vitamin D will do great things for your health, vitality and well-being, a pre-workout or fat burner won’t do crap, and sport-supplements only have their place in very, very specific situations.
+While omega-3’s and specific minerals can help with your health, vitality and well-being, a pre-workout or fat burner won’t do crap, and sport-supplements only have their place in very, very specific situations.

 Covering the bases – my top tier supplements